United States Army Security Agency: History

 Composed of soldiers trained in radio communication, cryptography, military intelligence and linguists trained at the Defense Language Institute located at the Presidio of Monterey, California, the ASA was tasked with monitoring and interpreting military communications of the Soviet Union, the People's Republic of China, and their allies and client states around the world.
 The agency was established after World War II, when the Soviet Union and the US had been allies.
 In the postwar years, after the Soviet Union and communist governments gained power in eastern Europe and China, they became enemies in the Cold War between Communist states and allies, and the US and western nations.
 The ASA was directly subordinate to the National Security Agency, and all major field stations had NSA technical representatives present.

 All gathered information had time-sensitive value, depending on its importance and classification.
 Information was passed through intelligence channels within hours of intercept for the lowest-priority items, but in as little as 10 minutes for the most highly critical information.

 ASA personnel were stationed at locations around the globe, wherever the United States had a military presence.
 They were sometimes publicly acknowledged.
-In some cases, such as in Asmara, Eritrea, they constituted the primary US military presence.
+In some cases, such as in Asmara, Eritrea Ethiopia East Africa they constituted the primary US military presence.
 Other sites included Chitose, Japan; Sinop, Turkey; Kagnew Station, Ethiopia, and the Panama Canal Zone.
 A former field station outside Harrogate, England, in what is now North Yorkshire, was a primary listening post that the US turned over to the British in the postwar years.
 They adapted it as a Royal Air Force (RAF) station.
 It is called RAF Menwith Hill and has been the site of peace protests.
 There was also a listening post set up at Schneeberg Mountain, Germany.
 The 502nd Army Security Agency Group was posted at Flak Kaserne in Augsburg, West Germany, during the Cold War.
 The 502nd and its listening post near Gablingen, Germany, gathered information from communications across Eastern Europe and the Soviet Union.

 During the height of the Cold War, personnel from the 326 ASA Company stationed at Ft.
 Bragg, North Carolina, relocated classified mobile communications equipment to Homestead Air Force Base in Miami–Dade County, Florida.
 In 1962, they developed the precursor to the 6th USASA Field Station (Seminole Station).
 U.S. overflights photographed and discovered offensive nuclear weapons placed in Cuba by Soviet allies.
 Cuba became a live mission before, during and after the Cuban Missile Crisis.
 The US forced the Soviet Union to remove the weapons.

 The perception of the last ASAs being shuttered after the end of the Vietnam War is incorrect.
 In addition to the 407th ASA at Fort Bliss, deactivated in 1982...the last ASA was the 523rd based out of Fort Snelling, Minnesota.
 Between late 1986-early 1988, the 523rd was deactivated and was reformed as the 147th MI Bn (CEWI.)